 We are all about easy Easter crafts for kids these days!
-Today we’re pairing up contact paper with tissue paper and yarn to make some simple stained glass Easter eggs!
+Today the toddlers and preschoolers are pairing up contact paper with tissue paper and yarn to make some simple stained glass Easter eggs.

 We’ve only recently discovered the joys of crafting with contact paper here in my daycare.